canonical/kafka-operator/docs/how-to/h-manage-units.md

 use `--help` argument for printing a short summary of the argument for a given bash command.

-The most important commands are also exposed via the [Charmed Kafka snap](https://snapcraft.io/charmed-kafka), accessible via `charmed-kafka.<command>`.
+The most important commands are also exposed via the [Charmed Apache Kafka snap](https://snapcraft.io/charmed-kafka), accessible via `charmed-kafka.<command>`.
 Please refer to [this table](/t/charmed-kafka-documentation-reference-snap-entrypoints/13263) for more information about the mapping between the Kafka bin commands and the snap entrypoints.